HaroonkhanAm/Pandas-Tutorial/README.md

 <h1><center><strong><font size=90px>Introduction of Python</font></strong></center></h1>

 Python is user friendly and high-level language.
 It's very easy to learn and read.
 Python makes the code short and Flexible.
 Python is used to Develop Web-App, Software, Machine learning, Deep Learning and data analysis, etc.
-There are some Characteristics of Python:
-- Python is a Free and open source Language
-- Python is very easy to Code
-- Easy to read
-- Python makes code short and Flexible
-- Python is object Oriented Language
-- GUI programming support
-- Python has Extensible Feature
-- It's very easy to Debug

 <p align="center">
     <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/0/0a/Python.svg/270px-Python.svg.png" width="200">
 </p>

 <h1><center><strong><font size=90px>Learn Topics:</font></strong></center></h1>
- <strong><font color=b16e0d> In this Notebook we can learn Pandas: </font><strong>.<br>

-- What is Pandas Library and how to import Pandas Library.
+* What is Pandas Library and how to import Pandas Library.
 * what is Series & DataFrame and how to create Series and DataFrames using various methods in Pandas.
 * How to change and  access the elements in Pandas Series and DataFrames.
 * Handling missing values in Series and DataFrame.